 Katowice has always remained in the shadow of Krakow.
 Yet the UNESCO heritage site of Krakow is becoming more expensive, crowded and even ripping off tourists.
-Cue Katowice – this industrial town just 70km East of Krakow is increasing its number of tourists on average by over 100,000 per year, therefore Katowice tourism is certainly on the increase.
+Cue Katowice – this industrial town just 70km East of Krakow is increasing its number of tourists on average by over 100,000 per year, therefore tourism here is certainly on the increase.
 Here are my top things to do in Katowice.

 History of Katowice

 I travelled to Katowice over the Czech border from TBEX Ostrava.
 I was lucky enough to meet with Mateusz Lisiak, city guide and expert on Katowice tourism (visit his website www.silesiatrip.pl).
-He explained that Katowice is a city of historical importance.
+He explained that this is a city of historical importance.
 When Poland became independent in 1918, they separated the region four years later.
 One part in Germany and one in Poland and then this part (Katowice) that had its own autonomical parliament.
 Decisions made here in Katowice, not in Warsaw (other than international decisions).

-Things to do in Katowice – Visiting Katowice by Foot
+Visiting Katowice by Foot

 Katowice attracts architects who want to see a different kind of architecture to the historical buildings of Krakow – they come to see the communist blocks!